 - Tool to see what interest rates are offered to people in your situation: A dynamic tool that lets you input your information, like credit score and down payment, to see what interest rates people with similar financial situations have been offered.
 You can play around to see how different factors affect the rates.

-- Guide to closing documents: A document that explains the important closing forms, so you know what information is on the forms, and where to find it.
+- A document that explains the important closing forms, so you know what information is on the forms, and where to find it.

-Our survey will continue each year, and we look forward to hearing more from borrowers to see if our Owning a Home tools change the way the modern mortgage borrower approaches the mortgage market.
+Our survey will continue each year, and we look forward to hearing more from borrowers to see if our Buying a House tools change the way the modern mortgage borrower approaches the mortgage market.

 Check out our report for more in-depth research on consumers’ responses.
-Then check out Owning a Home to help you navigate the market, ask the questions, and take the steps that will help you find the mortgage that’s right for you.
+Then check out Buying a House to help you navigate the market, ask the questions, and take the steps that will help you find the mortgage that’s right for you.